lcrespom/wall-e/README.md

    file.
 See the file `config.json` for an example of configuration specifying several shortcuts and corresponding actions.

-3. Macro recording mode, to capture mouse position every time the right Ctrl key is pressed.
+3. Macro recording mode, capturing mouse clicks.
 The macro steps are displayed on the console and can be copied to the configuration file.

 The default configuration file is `config.json` but a different one can be specified in the command line.
 The tool is run using the `npm start` command.